• Empower Yourself

 Create a Budget Template

 Since no two weddings are exactly alike, you may want to pick up a wedding budget template from a reputable wedding planner or online.
-Something like this wedding worksheet from Real Simple is a great place to start, or you can create your own in Excel.
+Something like this wedding spreadsheet is a great place to start.

 Wedding budget templates will list all of the typical expenses of a wedding and break them down into smaller details.
 If there are items that you plan to include that you don’t find on the template, be sure to add them.
 You want everything listed so that there are absolutely no financial surprises.